vpon-sdk/vpon-sdk.github.io/en/ios/ios-advanced.en.md

     }
 ```

+## (Optional) SDK Audio Session Usage
+---

-After Vpon SDK set and activate the Audio Session, we recommend that you should call the functions below to let SDK know that you are taking the control of the Audio Session.
+We recommend that you should call the functions below to let SDK know that you are taking the control of the Audio Session.

 ```objc
 - (void) noticeApplicationAudioWillStart;